cdeck3r/3DScanner/README.md

 * Infrastructure unit testing
 * Debugging and maintenance support

-In all cases, we want to keep the end-user in mind and at the center of our development efforts.
+In all cases, we are aware of non-expert end-users who operate the scanner.
+Therefore, the end-user is always at the center of our development efforts.

-During system operation the camera Raspberry Pis connect to a central node via MQTT publish/subscribe message queues.
-The central node collects all images and logging information.
-The user accesses the images files and reviews the status information on a dashboard in a web browser.
+Technically, the camera Raspberry Pis connect to a centralnode via MQTT publish/subscribe message queues.
+The centralnode collects all images and logging information.
+The user accesses the image files and operates the scanner through a web browser.
 The following UML diagram depicts the system design.

 ![System design](http://www.plantuml.com/plantuml/png/3SV13S8m30NGLM21-D0RPpPW01H-h3QYSIhxMy3szFJqhjsmPzFq_RAHHzn4l7xAshdbAqCTqwZ6WZa4JV5UN9Rx0zLCNKODdhI941pF-9qTJQElLlZb7m00)